fabro/academic-kickstart/content/projects/consbiogeo/index.md

 tags = []

 # Project summary to display on homepage.
-summary = “Biogeographical and macroecological tools to inform conservation plans”
+summary = "Biogeographical and macroecological tools to inform conservation plans"

 # Optional image to display on homepage.
 #image_preview = ""